 And why won't they ever pick the healthy stuff over the junk no matter how hard you try?

-We can bring you closer to the vision of health and calm you have for your family.
+I've spent the last few decades bringing families closer to the vision of health and calm they have for their families.

-We do it by surrounding you with support so you can nourish your child deeply and relieve their hidden stress.
+My team and I do it by offering the strategy & support needed to nourish kids deeply and relieve their hidden stress.